State v. Limon: Background

-In February 2000, a week after his eighteenth birthday, Kansas resident Matthew R. Limon engaged in a consensual act of oral sex with a 14-year-old boy.
+In February 2000, a week after his eighteenth birthday, Kansas resident Matthew R. Limon engaged in a voluntary act of oral sex with a 14-year-old boy.
 Both were residents of a home for the mentally disabled.
 The difference in their ages at the time of the act was three years, one month and a number of days.
 Under the state's Romeo and Juliet law (K.S.A. § 21-3522), the penalties for statutory rape are less severe if the incident involves two teenagers.
 The Kansas statute specifically excluded same-sex sexual conduct.
 Because of this exclusion, Limon was charged under K.S.A. § 21-3505(a)(2) with criminal sodomy.

 Limon's attorneys filed a pretrial motion to dismiss the charges, arguing that K.S.A. § 21-3522 was a violation of the Equal Protection Clause of the Fourteenth Amendment because it discriminated on the basis of sex and sexual orientation.
 The motion was denied and Limon was convicted of criminal sodomy.
 He was sentenced to 17 years and two months in prison.
 Had the sexual encounter been between a male and female, the maximum sentence would have been 15 months.
 Limon was also required to register as a sex offender and to submit to five years of supervision upon release.